First Look: 2018 Ford Expedition Gains Substantial Redesign and New Tech

-2018 Ford Expedition Overview
+2018 Ford Expedition rear parked on grass

-The Expedition, Ford’s largest SUV offering, has been serving family hauling duty for two decades strong, but the gargantuan body-on-frame vehicle has been in need of a major redo for a number of years.
-Times have changed, as have consumer expectations, but it looks like Ford’s design and product planning teams have outfitted the all-new Expedition with enough equipment and styling and ergonomic tweaks to satiate the model’s loyal customer base.
+The Expedition, Ford’s largest SUV offering, has been serving family hauling duty for two decades, but the gargantuan body-on-frame vehicle has been in need of a major redo for a number of years.
+Times have changed, as have consumer expectations, but it looks like Ford’s design and product planning teams have outfitted the all-new Expedition with enough equipment styling and ergonomic tweaks to satiate the model’s loyal customer base.

 While exterior styling had been tastefully updated and modernized, the look is familiar, albeit the vehicle’s dimensions are slightly larger.
-In fact, the Expedition’s wheelbase has been stretched a full four inches and it is also an inch wider overall.
+In fact, the Expedition’s wheelbase has been stretched a full four inches, and it is also an inch wider overall.
 However, by using aluminum and high-strength steel (much like the venerable F-150 pickup with which it shares a platform), Ford engineers have managed to cleave off more than 300 pounds (136 kg) from the Expedition’s overall weight, which translates into enhanced efficiency and better handling.

 2018 Ford Expedition Interior